codycjy/02_620_Project/preprocessing/README.md

 - Uses linear regression with cross-validation to assess model stability
 - Evaluates parameter reliability to identify genes with consistent expression patterns

+#### Creating Pseudo-bulk Profiles
+- Apply `create_pseudo.py` to create pseudobulk for generating regression parameters.

 #### Regressing Out PMI Effects

 ```bash
 python3 regress_out.py
 ```

 This script removes the effects of PMI from gene expression data, ensuring that observed differences are related to disease state rather than technical artifacts.
+And the anaylsis files are in `significant genes` folder and `validation results` foler.

 ### 3. Dual-Level Hierarchical Cell Clustering